hmcts/sscs-case-migration/README.md

 Then pull this branch - https://github.com/hmcts/ccd-case-migration-starter/tree/sscs-9911-improved

-In IntelliJ
+In IntelliJ run `gradle build` in the processor module

-Run gradle build in the processor module which I have updated to use Elastic search Then run publishToMavenLocal in gradle to add it to your local maven repository
+Then run `gradle publishToMavenLocal` to add it to your local maven repository.

 ## Get this repo